sphen13/munki-scripts/Disable Java Updater/README.md

 Package that disables the Java Updater for Java 7 and 8

 There is an associated outset package that also makes sure that any sponsored crap is not offered to the user.
 I couldn't think of a clean way to get that in this same package as it needs to be in the user space - but if you deploy both you should be good to go.
-You could link the two packages by `reqiures` or `update_for` in munki.
+You could link the two packages by `requires` or `update_for` in munki.
 The [outset-ondemand-JavaSponsors](https://github.com/sphen13/munki-scripts/tree/master/outset/outset-ondemand-JavaSponsors) package can be found [here](https://github.com/sphen13/munki-scripts/tree/master/outset/outset-ondemand-JavaSponsors)

 ## How to Build